 - 1.1.
-The Colleges Committee exists to: - 1.1.1.
-Provide students in Colleges with an opportunity to voice their concerns and communicate directly with the Otago University Students' Association (OUSA); 1.1.2.
-Make official recommendations to the OUSA Executive on College related issues: - 1.1.3.
-Run initiatives at the discretion of the Committee.
+The Colleges Committee exists to: - 1.2.
+Provide students in colleges with an opportunity to voice their concerns and communicate directly with the Otago University Students' Association (OUSA); - 1.3.
+Make official recommendations to the Residential Committee on College related issues; - 1.4.
+Run initiatives and campaigns in conjunction and liaising with the Residential Committee; - 1.5.
+Allow the ability for College Representatives to share ideas between colleges.

-College means any entity, recognised by the University of Otago as an official University of Otago Residential College, which accommodates undergraduate students;

-College Representative means the undergraduate student representative(s) representing each College.
+- 2.1 In this policy, unless the context otherwise requires: - 2.1.1 Committee means the Colleges Committee; - 2.1.2 College means any entity, recognised by the University of Otago as an official University of Otago Residential College; - 2.1.3 Residential Committee means the committee which oversees all residential matters; - 2.1.4 College Representative means the undergraduate student representative(s) representing each College.

 - 3.1.
 The membership of the Committee shall consist of: - 3.1.1.
-The OUSA Colleges Officer, who shall act as Chair and convene meetings of the Committee; - 3.1.2.
+The OUSA Residential Representative, who shall act as Chair and convene meetings of the Committee; - 3.1.2.
 The OUSA President: - 3.1.3.
-One College Representative from each College appointed by the OUSA Executive: - 3.1.3.1.
-The Student President of a College shall be the preferred College Representative, if this is not applicable, then the Head of College shall nominate an alternative representative; - 3.1.3.2.
-Each College Representative shall be appointed by the OUSA Executive no later than April unless there is a delay in the election of a Student President:
+Te Rōpu Māori Student Representative; - 3.1.4.
+The University of Otago Pacific Island Students Association Representative; - 3.1.5.
+International Student Representative from a College; - 3.1.6.
+One College Representative from each College: - 3.1.6.1.
+The Student President of the College, or the equivalent representative, shall be the preferred College Representative, if this is not applicable, then the Head of College shall nominate an alternative representative; - 3.1.6.2.
+Each College Representative shall be appointed no later than April unless there is a delay in the election of a Student President;